larionit/hasp-install/README.md

 # hasp-install

 Script for installing HASP security key drivers.
-For installation on linux, the package from [Etersoft](https://wiki.etersoft.ru/HASP) is used.
+When installing on linux, the package from [Etersoft](https://wiki.etersoft.ru/HASP) is used.

 ## Quick start